sony/nnabla-nas/README.md

 ### Visualization

 Visualization is useful for debugging and illustrating the search space.
-One can easily check whether the search space was build correctly.
-So far, only DARTS search space is supported.
+One can easily check whether the search space was built correctly.

 <img align="center" src="docs/source/images/darts_normal.png" alt="drawing" width="700"/>